marcfrincu/solar-ml/README.md

 * Update exposure and gain at runtime by editing the _config_ file
 ## Disclaimer
 The code is distributed as is under no guarantee.

+## Tests
+The code has been tested on a Pi4 with 4GB and CPU overcloaked at 2GHz.
+The code has been tested on an Intel Core i7 8th Gen laptop running Windows 10.
+It consumes about 600 Mb RAM.

 ## License
 GPL3